 Cockroaches are just one kind of pest that could be creeping into your shipments.
 They’re attracted to your facility by the things they need for survival.
 From standing water inside and outside your facility to food debris in your garbage bins and available shelter in hard-to-reach areas, your facility is a haven in the eyes of a pest.

-The first step to controlling a potential infestation of any kind is to identify which pests are a direct threat (for the full list of pests wreaking havoc in manufacturing facilities, download Working the Bugs Out: Your Guide to Supply Chain Pest Management).
+The first step to controlling a potential infestation of any kind is to identify which pests are a direct threat.
+For the full list of pests wreaking havoc in manufacturing facilities, download Your Guide to Supply Chain Pest Management for Non-Food Manufacturing.
 In the meantime, here are a few of the most common pests you could see:

 - Rodents – Mice and rats can be a threat year-round, but activity indoors often increases when temperatures cool down.
 Once inside, they can reproduce rapidly, consume up to 30 grams of food each day and spread harmful diseases throughout your operation.